 Galileo Galilei was a fearless and fearful rebel.
 He was a scientist alright, and scientists need to rebel and change the established tradition and authorities in order to explore knowledge.
-And so, intellectual humans came up with the term- science questions to argue against the religion beliefs.
+And so, intellectual humans came up with the term- science questions to argue against the religious beliefs.

 Galileo’s discovery did not only fuel other scientists to attack reliance on authority but he also freed other minds to explore without being trapped by religion.
 That was the essence of Scientific Revolution.

 The movie did not only talk about Galileo but also the fate of other scientists who were not allowed to explore and experiment.
-It is a movie that is not merely portraying the status of science during the 16th– 17th century AD but the never ending power struggle between science and religion.
+It is a movie that is not merely portraying the status of science during the 16th– 17th century AD but the never-ending power struggle between science and religion.
 When cloning was discovered, the church was the first and only one who showed resistance against such great discovery.

 The book was entitled “Dialogue” perhaps because during such times, Galileo, like the method of Socrates, argued and discussed with other enlightened men so as to achieve knowledge.